petrepa/Home-AssistantConfig_OLD/README.md

   * Night Mode - In the evening the Sonos Playbar in the living room turnes the night mode on to suppress louder sounds
   * Welcome Home - A fun automation that is normally off.
 The idea is when Natalia gets home, the Google Home will welcome her as she walks in the door
 * [Away Mode](https://github.com/petrepa/Home-AssistantConfig/blob/master/automations/away_mode.yaml)
-  * Away Mode - When nobody is at home the lights turn off, the heating lowers, the Sonos' stops playing, the TV turn off and I get a nitification on my phone that Papki, our apartment, is in away mode
+  * Away Mode - When nobody is at home the lights turns off, the heating lowers, the Sonos' stops playing, the TV turn off and I get a notification on my phone that Papki, our apartment, is in away mode
 * [Bathroom](https://github.com/petrepa/Home-AssistantConfig/blob/master/automations/bathroom.yaml)
   * Greeting - A fun automation made just to annoy Natalia a bit.
-When the door gets opened, you will be welcomed to the bathroom, so you can have a nice start doing your important business
+When the door gets opened, you will be welcomed to the bathroom, so you can have a nice start while doing your important business
 * [Bed Button](https://github.com/petrepa/Home-AssistantConfig/blob/master/automations/bed_button.yaml) - Our bed has a Xiaomi button mounted on it to controll our IKEA Trådfri bulbs on our nightstands
   * Single Click - Toggle Natalia nightstand
   * Double Click - Toggle Peter nightstand